dedis/cothority/ocs/README.md

 - X: the aggregate public key of the OCS (LTS), also used as the ID of the OCS
-- C: the ElGamal part of the data, with maximal key-length of 240 bits for Ed25519
+- C: the ElGamal part of the data, with maximal key-length of 232 bits for Ed25519
-- U: the encrypted random value for the ElGamal encryption
+- U: the encrypted random value for the ElGamal encryption, the commit
 - Xc: the public key of the reader under which U will be re-encrypted
 - XHatEnc: the re-encrypted random value for the ElGamal encryption